expressjs/session/README.md

 The session store instance, defaults to a new `MemoryStore` instance.

-##### passReqToStore

-Pass the request object to required and optional store methods.

-By default, the request object is not passed to store methods.

 ##### unset

 Control the result of unsetting `req.session` (through `delete`, setting to `null`,